Cody Bellinger Player Props: Cubs vs. Brewers

 Cody Bellinger At The Plate

-- Bellinger will look to extend his 10-game hitting streak.
+- Bellinger will look to extend his 11-game hitting streak.
 He's batting .450 during his last games.

-- Bellinger has picked up an RBI in 39.6% of his games this year, with more than one RBI in 5.7% of his games.
-He has also driven in three or more runs in one contest.
+- Bellinger has picked up an RBI in 38.9% of his games this year, with two or more RBI in 5.6% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.